Civic-Tech-Data-Plumber/civic-tech-studies/logs/example-python-script.md

 > **Learning Log** - Example Python Script
 > **Date:** 2026-01-30
 > **Source / Exercise:** ChatGPT
-> **Summary** Defining and understanding each part of a sample SQL script written in Python.
+> **Summary:** Defining and understanding each part of a sample SQL script written in Python.

 ### Quick Reference
 - [Example Python Script](#example-python-script "An example Python script used to reference when trying to understand what the does")